-Helping people survive and recover from forced displacement
+We help asylum-seekers and refugees survive and recover from forced displacement in Lille, France.

 There are over 65 million forcibly displaced children, women and men in the world.
 That's 1 in every 113 people alive today.
-Another 34,000 people are uprooted every day.
+Another 28,800 people are uprooted every day.
 The last time there were this many refugees was during World War 2.

 First, God is alive and well along the refugee highway today.
 Second, Refugees are more than people in need.
 They are an important part of the solution.
 And third, God has begun a worldwide movement of his people to welcome and love refugees.

 Whether by joining the support team of one of our missionaries or by joining one of our teams yourself, you can show up in the lives of refugees.
-Explore the unique work of IAFR in Africa, Europe and the USA.
+Explore the unique work of IAFR in Africa, Europe and North America.